healpy/healpy/doc/tutorial.rst

 location in the sky as defined by the Healpix pixelization schemes (see the `healpix website <https://healpix.jpl.nasa.gov/>`__).

-Note: Running the code-block below in a regular Python session will not display the maps; it’s recommended to use an IPython shell or a Jupyter notebook.
+Note: Running the code below in a regular Python session will not display the maps; it’s recommended to use an IPython shell or a Jupyter notebook.